 • Syndicated property listings

-Pricing: Basic features are free, as well as paid services for premium listings and tenant screening.
+Pricing: Basic features are free.
+Paid services vary for premium listings and tenant screenings are currently around $25/each.

 Best For: Hands-on landlords who want to manage everything themselves.